jon-heard/obsidian-inline-scripts-library/README.md

 Shortcut file to load tables from files and roll them.

 - __tbl reset__ - Clears registered table paths and table path configurations.
-- __tbl add {path: path string}__ - Adds {path} to the list of registered table paths.  {path} is either an individual table file, or a folder filled with table files.
+- __tbl add {path: path text}__ - Adds {path} to the list of registered table paths.  {path} is either an individual table file, or a folder filled with table files.
-- __tbl addfoldertable {path: path string}__ - Adds the folder {path} to the list of registered table paths as a folder-table.
+- __tbl addfoldertable {path: path text}__ - Adds the folder {path} to the list of registered table paths as a folder-table.
 A folder-table is a virtual table where each item is a file in the {path} folder.
 - __tbl list__ - Get a list of the registered table paths.
 - __tbl roll__ - Get random results from one of the registered tables.
 Shows a popup to allow selecting the table and how to get results from it.
 - __tbl roll {table file: path text} {parameters: text, default: ""}__ - Get random results from table {table file}.
 If provided, {parameters} can alter the results.  {parameters} is expected to be a comma-separated list of parameters in "key: value" form.
 Here are accepted parameters: